jakobkmar/KSpigot/readme.md

 ### IP Address API

-This API allows you to easily get some data about the IP address of a player.
-Please note that it is not promised that this api always returns some data: _After exceeding a certain amount of request per minute, the request will return null._
+This API allows you to easily get some data from the IP address of a player.
+Please note that it is not promised that this always returns data: _After exceeding a certain amount of request per minute, the request will return null._

 ```kotlin
 player.ipAddressData